fbpx

 A busy growing season on Amish farms

-• April: The Amish growing season begins with the sowing of oats and early-harvest corn, the planting of tomato seedlings raised in greenhouses, and increasingly, hemp.
+• April: The Amish growing season begins with the sowing of oats and early-harvest corn, planting of tomato seedlings raised in greenhouses, and, increasingly, hemp.

 • May: The livestock start feeding on pasture grass.
 An early sweet corn harvest is perhaps one of the greatest tricks of the Amish farming trade and Pennsylvania residents make annual visits to Lancaster County to buy Amish sweet corn a full 30 days before it typically appears in local markets.